Set up multiple revenue tracking events

 Finally, add the custom events to your experiment to track conversions for each revenue stream.

-With Optimizely Experimentation's metric builder, you can decide the best way to break down data on the results page using different combinations of the revenue events you have created.
-To best demonstrate the options, let us look at the Widgets and Wingdings example from above.
+With the metric builder, you can decide the best way to break down data on the results page using different combinations of the revenue events you have created.
+To demonstrate this, the following sections use the widgets and wingdings example from above.

 Revenue metrics by total visitors

-If you are running an experiment that calls attention to your new Wingding product, where the goal is to increase the number of visitors that purchase a wingding product, then conversions by the visitor is a good approach.
-Here is how to set this up:
+If you are running an experiment that calls attention to your new wingding product, where the goal is to increase the number of visitors that purchase a wingding product, then conversions by the visitor is a good approach.
+To set this up:

-5. Then, select increase from the first drop-down menu because increasing revenue is considered a win
+4. Select Increase from the first drop-down list (because increasing revenue is considered a win).

-6. Select total revenue from the second drop-down menu.
-This will change how Optimizely Experimentation calculates the event.
-Instead of by default counting one conversion per instance of the event, by selecting 'total revenue,' Optimizely Experimentation looks at the value passed with the revenue tag, takes a sum of those values, and displays the result in the form of currency.
+5. Select total revenue from the second drop-down list.
+This changes how Optimizely calculates the event.
+Instead of, by default, counting one conversion per instance of the event, Optimizely looks at the value passed with the revenue tag, takes a sum of those values, and displays the result in the form of currency.

-7. Select visitor from the third drop-down menu.
-This will become the denominator for the metric
+6. Select visitor from the third drop-down list.
+This becomes the denominator for the metric.

-10. Run the experiment, and we see revenue come in per visitor.
+8. When you run the experiment, and you will see revenue come in per visitor.

 Revenue metrics by total conversions

-Let us say you have an experiment where you want to encourage visitors to buy more than one Widget in a transaction.
-For this, it is better to look at the number of conversions as a denominator.
-This approach will say of the visitors that made a purchase, did the amount spent increase?
+If you have an experiment where you want to encourage visitors to buy more than one widget in a transaction, it is better to look at the number of conversions as a denominator.
+This approach measures if the amount spent increased for the visitors that made a purchase.

-5. Then, select increase from the first drop-down menu because increasing revenue is considered a win
+4. Select Increase from the first drop-down list (because increasing revenue is considered a win).

-6. Select total revenue from the second drop-down menu.
-This will change how Optimizely Experimentation calculates the event.
-Instead of by default counting one conversion per instance of the event, by selecting 'total revenue,' optimizely looks at the value passed with the revenue tag, takes a sum of those values, and displays the result in the form of currency.
+5. Select total revenue from the second drop-down list.
+This changes how Optimizely calculates the event.
+Instead of, by default, counting one conversion per instance of the event, Optimizely looks at the value passed with the revenue tag, takes a sum of those values, and displays the result in the form of currency.

-7. Select conversions from the third drop-down menu.
-This will become the denominator for the metric
+6. Select conversions from the third drop-down list.
+This becomes the denominator for the metric.

-10. Run the experiment, and we see revenue come in per visitor.
+8. When you run the experiment, you will see revenue come in per conversion.

-Look at the two graphics for the Wingding revenue above.
-Notice that the dollar amount is the same, but the data given is much different.
-In the revenue per visitor, we see we are closer to statistical significance, and the total improvement is much greater.
-How can that be when the total revenue is the same?
+Comparing the results for the wingding revenue examples above, notice that the dollar amount is the same, but the data given is much different.
+In the revenue per visitor example, you are closer to statistical significance, and the total improvement is much greater.

-By changing the denominator from total visitors, to the total population that converted to the event, our population drops considerably.
+By changing the denominator from total visitors to the total population that converted to the event (total conversions), the population drops considerably.
 Notice that there is a much smaller improvement rate even though the revenue per conversion is substantially more.
-By removing all the visitors that spent $0 dollars, we can evaluate just the difference in the totals of those who made purchases.
-As a result, the statistical significance will take more time and more visitors when looking at metrics by conversion instead of by visitor.
+By removing all the visitors that spent $0, you can evaluate the difference in the totals of those who made purchases.
+As a result, the statistical significance takes more time and more visitors when looking at metrics by conversion instead of by visitor.

 Revenue metrics as a custom event